wxt-dev/wxt/docs/guide/essentials/config/auto-imports.md

 } from '#imports';
 ```

+To learn more about how the `#imports` module works, read the [related blog post](/blog/2024-12-06-using-imports-module).

-Even if you've disabled auto-imports, you can use `#imports` to import all of WXT's APIs.
+If you've disabled auto-imports, you can use `#imports` to import all of WXT's APIs from a simple place.

+If you are using auto-imports, all auto-importable APIs can be imported manually from `#imports`.